Qonic-Team/qonic/source_dir/README.md

 * `fromFile(filename)`
   **Description:**
-  This is a function to add constraint(s) to the current CSP object from a yaml file.
+  This function adds constraint(s) to the current CSP object from a yaml file.
 The yaml file should have the following structure:
   * `constraint0`: the first constraint stored in a string
   * `constraint1`: the second constraint stored in a string ⋮